 Okay, the Australian Rules Football is really different from other football and here are some key differences for newbies in case anyone asks:

-2. The are 4 sticks as goals, two short ones beside 2 tall ones.
+1. The field is the shape of a baseball.
+Fits into round stadiums!!2.
+The are 4 sticks as goals, two short ones beside 2 tall ones.
 Scoring into the centre space gives most points.
 No keepers.

 3. There are at least 4 umpires, 6 waterboys, 1 guy in flouroscent running around for the most obscure reason.